Messiah Foundation International: Method

 According to their methodology, God's love is implanted in the heart when one's heart is initiated with God's name.
 In this approach, the name of God is supposed to become synchronised within the heartbeats to produce "divine energy" which would then clean the heart and implant love of God so as to connect the aspirant with God.
 It is referred to Zikr-e-Qalb in Islamic terminology and "Simran" in Hindu terminology.
-The MFI claims to not be influenced by any one religion or faith and do not discriminate against anyone based on "nation, religion, cast, creed", etc.
+The MFI claims not to be influenced by any one religion or faith and does not discriminate against anyone based on "nation, religion, cast, creed", etc.

-The organisation purports that religions have both an inner dimension and outer.
-The teachings state that the outer part of the religion is the rituals and bodily worship while the inner religion is purification of the heart and souls to gain connection with God.
-In their beliefs, the inner religion is the core while the outer religion is like a "potato skin" Part of their claims is that the spiritual system within the religions today has diminished.
-They propose to "convert the hearts towards divine love" rather than to a particular religion.
-AlGohar asserts that because the MFI does not lay emphasis on rituals and worship, people from different religions can follow their teachings while practicing their own faith.
+The organisation purports that religions have both an inner dimension and an outer.
+The teachings state that the outer part of the religion is the rituals and bodily worship.
+In contrast, the inner religion is purification of the heart and souls to gain connection with God.
+In their beliefs, the inner religion is the core while the outer religion is like a "potato skin".
+They further claim that the spiritual system within the religions today has diminished.
+They seek to "convert the heart towards divine love" rather than to a particular religion.
+AlGohar asserts that because the MFI does not emphasize rituals and worship, people from different religions can follow their teachings while practicing their faith.

 Eschatology

 The MFI maintains that the world is passing through its twilight phase.
-Members propagate that the world is supposed to end in 2026, when a comet would collide with Earth in accordance with Shahi's predictions in The Religion of God They also declare that the only hope for humanity is Shahi and that his image they propagate to be on the Moon will provide salvation for humanity "when calamity strikes".
+Members propagate that the world is supposed to end in 2026, when a comet would collide with Earth in accordance with Shahi's predictions in The Religion of God.
+They also declare that the only hope for humanity is Shahi and that his image they propagate to be on the Moon will provide salvation for humanity "when calamity strikes".